-The ETH Domain aims to improve the gender balance among its members by increasing the share of women in education and in research, as well as in management positions.
+The ETH Domain has defined the measures concerning equal opportunity in his own Gender Strategy 2021-2024.
+It aims to improve the gender balance among its members by increasing the share of women in education and in research, as well as in management positions.
 Ensuring equal opportunities for women and men within the ETH Domain is a prerequisite for achieving this objective.
-Gender Strategy 2017-2020.pdf

 - In 2015 the UND office awarded Empa with the “Family AND Career” label for another three years.